 Having established a theoretical grounding for the likely biomass density outcomes of the Channel Island MPAs, what empirical evidence do we have of the effects?
 (26) examined changes in biomass densities of species targeted by fishing activity inside and outside of the MPAs over time (a metric generally termed a “response ratio”), and compared these changes to the trends in non-targeted species.
 They found a statistically significant increase in the response ratios of targeted species over time, and evidence that this increase is smaller in the non-targeted species.
 Updating the results of (26) through 2017 with a Bayesian response-ratio regression shows a continuation of the increasing trend in the response ratios of targeted species (Fig.1).
 This provides evidence that the Channel Islands MPAs are large enough and sufficiently well-enforced as to provide meaningful protection within their borders.

-Why do these response ratio results not serve as sufficient evidence for the regional effects of the Channel Island MPAs?
+Unfortunately, these response ratios do not provide sufficient evidence for significant regional-scale effects of the Channel Islands MPAs.
 Control sites used in calculating response ratios are often selected based on abiotic or ecological traits such as habitat characteristics (50).
-However, selection of control sites is further complicated by the very spillover that MPAs are often intended to create.
+Selection of these sites is complicated, though, by the very spillover that MPAs are often intended to create.
 Export of adults or larvae from the MPA to the “control” site affects their status as controls, as does displacement of fishing effort from MPAs to control sites.
 In theory, control sites far enough away to negate both biological spillover and concentration by the fishing fleet could be selected, but finding suitably far sites that are also appropriate proxies for the ecological and economic context of the MPAs may be challenging.
 As a result of these challenges, response ratios can be a highly imprecise and biased measure of the regional conservation effect of an MPA network (50).

-In the case of the Channel Islands MPAs, control sites are often located within a few kilometers of an MPA, suggesting that they are susceptible to biological spillover and concentration of fishing effort resulting from the MPAs.
+In the case of the Channel Islands MPAs, control sites are often located within a few kilometers of an MPA, suggesting that they are susceptible to both local biological spillover and by concentration of fishing effort excluded from the MPAs.
 Given these complications, we can interpret the response ratios reported in (26), and updated here, as evidence that the MPAs are providing effective protection of targeted fish biomass inside their borders, particularly in light of the general increase in response ratios over time.
-However, it is unclear how well these response ratio results serve as in indicator of overall regional effects of the MPAs.
+But, we cannot use these response ratio results serve as a definitive indicator of overall regional effects of the MPAs.